Sunday, May 09, 2021

 Reflection:

-The story is told about a man who was trying very hard to feel the presence of the Holy Spirit in his life.
-He would always be murmuring come Holy Spirit I need you, he had said this for countless times to no avail.
+The story is told of a man who longed deeply to feel the presence of the Holy Spirit in his life.
+He would often whisper, “Come, Holy Spirit, I need You.”
+He repeated this prayer countless times—but still, he felt nothing.

 No comments: